Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 - GABA Agonist/Glutamate Antagonist

 Mechanism not fully defined.
 Structurally similar to gamma-amino butyric acid (GABA), acamprosate appears to increase the activity of the GABA-ergic system, and decreases activity of glutamate within the CNS, including a decrease in activity at N-methyl D-aspartate (NMDA) receptors; may also affect CNS calcium channels.
-Restores balance to GABA and glutamate activities which appear to be disrupted in alcohol dependence.
+Restores balance to GABA and glutamate activities which appear to be disrupted in alcohol use disorder.
 During therapeutic use, reduces alcohol intake, but does not cause a disulfiram-like reaction following alcohol ingestion.
-Insignificant CNS activity, outside its effect on alcohol dependence, was observed including no anxiolytic, anticonvulsant, or antidepressant activity.
+Insignificant CNS activity, outside its effect on alcohol use disorder, was observed including no anxiolytic, anticonvulsant, or antidepressant activity.

 Vd: ~1 L/kg